Spirals-Team/test4repair-experiments/results/chart/13/jGenProg/readme.md

 Nb of EvoSuite Tests: 70

-Nb of Failing EvoSuite Tests: 70
+Nb of Failing EvoSuite Tests: 1

 ---
 #Seed: 9

 ## Patch 198 #  jGenProg+MinImpact With Seed 9

+jGenProg+MinImpact returns this patch in the first place

 org.jfree.chart.block.BorderArrangement : 450